 The EMD F7 was the SD40-2 of its day, the first true "common" diesel locomotive; thousands were built and could be found powering almost any train.
-When production had ended some 2,366 F7As and 1,483 F7Bs had been produced by December, 1954 just five years after the locomotive was first cataloged.
-This was also the first instance of the Electro-Motive Division's new General Motors Diesel subsidiary filling orders.
-Located in London, Ontario, the new plant made it much easier to sell locomotive to Canadian lines.
-In all, GMD sold 127 examples to the Canadian National, Canadian Pacific, and the Wabash for its line in southern Ontario between Detroit and Niagara Falls/Buffalo.
-The model was EMD's most successful in the F series as no other future design came even close to matching the F7's sales numbers.
+When production had ended some 2,366 F7As and 1,483 F7Bs had been produced by 1953 just four years after the locomotive was first cataloged.
+According to an article by Don Strack, published in the November/December 1991 issue of "Diesel Era: Volume 2, Number 6" the, "base price on two cab units was $161,000 and the base price for two booster units was $147,500."
+This was also the first instance of the Electro-Motive Division's new General Motors Diesel (GMD) subsidiary filling orders.
+Located in London, Ontario, the new plant made it much easier to sell locomotives to Canadian lines.
+In all, GMD sold 127 examples to the Canadian National, Canadian Pacific, and the Wabash for its line in southern Ontario between Detroit and Niagara Falls/Buffalo, New York.
+The model was EMD's most successful in the F series as no other future design ever came close to matching the F7's sales numbers.

-The EMD F7's reliability and ruggedness can still be seen today as dozens remain preserved and in operation with a handful still pulling duty in active freight service, notably on shortline Grafton & Upton Railroad.
+The EMD F7's reliability and ruggedness can still be seen today as dozens remain preserved and in operation with a handful still work freight trains, notably on short line Grafton & Upton.
 Other places one can still find F7s in use include the Conway Scenic Railway, Reading Company Technical & Historical Society, Adirondack Scenic Railroad, Royal Gorge Railroad, Illinois Railway Museum, Potomac Eagle Scenic, and the Fillmore & Western.
 The most famous F7s are those which pull Norfolk Southern's business train and carry a livery inspired by predecessor Southern Railway.
-They include A units #4270 and #4271 as well as B units #4275 and #4276.
-To learn more about preserved F7s please click here.
-For technical data regarding the EMD F7 please click here.
-Also, for information about EMD's F series please refer to the chart below.
+They include A units #4270 and #4271 as well as B units #4275 and #4276.Home › Diesel Locomotives › F7